Interactive Listening - Guide to Duolingo English Test Question (2025)

 💡 Tips

-• Scroll back to reread the scenario and conversation: You can scroll back in the conversation all the way to the beginning to read the scenario again.
+- Scroll up to re-listen to the scenario and previous steps of the conversation: You can scroll back in the conversation all the way to the beginning to review everything.

 The “Summarize the Conversation” question looks like this: